jackalope-code/stream-overlay/README.md

 - Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
 This app is vulnerable to resources changing from the same URL.

 ## Remaining work
-1. Bugfixes
+1. Authentication
-2. Add and integrate password protection with possibilities for extension to Twitch accounts
+  - Add and integrate password protection on ALL connections with possibilities for extension to Twitch accounts
-3. Find a good approach for always on deployment (Docker + NGINX... split repo into client/api?)
+2. Find a good approach for always on deployment (Docker + NGINX... split repo into client/api?)
-4. Various fixes
+3. Various fixes
   - Add confirm dialogue for overlay resize
   - Truncate numbers on the server side
+  - Add form should clear out on submit and have proper validators.
+Empty shit should not get added from client/server sides
+  - Validation and testing on forms and endpoints, w/ proper error handling
   - Set up env vars that work for now for build/dev and revisit later
   - Sanity checks on API/client communication (look for ghost ID bug)
-  - Validation and testing on forms and endpoints, w/ proper error handling
   - Remove log statements
-5. Support videos
+4. Support videos
-6. Save/import collections somehow?
-7. Update workflow?
 - CHECKPOINT: Publish, merge, and branch
+- Revisit the GUI
+- Save/import collections somehow?
+- Add server persistance?
+  - Redis?
 - Revisit build process
   - Build and serve site with VPS NGINX on a Droplet, GitHub Pages, Gatsby, Netlify, etc. Pick one for now.
   - Fix docker environment variables